Alexander-Gruev/Fitshop/README.md

 * Uses the Thymeleaf template engine to dynamically display views.
-It also has one REST Controller that is called upon by the JavaScript fetch API to asynchronously load the orders in the user's profile.
+It also has a REST Controller that is called upon by the JavaScript fetch API to asynchronously load the orders in the user's profile.